-Upon the closing of this offering, based on the number of shares outstanding as of March 31, 2020, we will have outstanding 49,852,585 shares of common stock, including 6,953,003 shares of common stock issuable in connection with the B. Riley Conversion, based on the outstanding principal amount and accrued interest under the B. Riley Convertible Note as of March 31, 2020 and an assumed public offering price of \$0.90 per share, the last reported sales price of our common stock on the Nasdaq Global Market on June 1, 2020.
-Assuming B. Riley Principal Investments, LLC remains an affiliate of us following the 90-day look-up period, the shares issuable to B. Riley Principal Investments, LLC in connection with the B. Riley Conversion will be subject to volume and other limitations pursuant to Rule 144 under the Securities Act.
-Approximately 12.9 million shares of common stock, including the shares issuable in the B. Riley Conversion based on the assumed public offering price of \$0.90 per share, the last reported sales price of our common stock, including the shares issuable in the B. Riley Conversion based on the assumed public offering price of \$0.90 per share, the last reported sales price of our common stock, on the Nasdaq Global Market on June 1, 2020, and the principal amount and accrued interest outstanding under the B. Riley Convertible Note, will become available for sale in the public market beginning 90 days following the completion of this offering upon the scheduled expiration of the lock-up agreements between our director, executive officers and certain of our stockholders and the underwriters for this offering, subject to volume and other limitations pursuant to Rule 144 under the Securities Act.
+Upon the closing of this offering, based on the number of shares outstanding as of March 31, 2020, we will have outstanding 61,020,963 shares of common stock, including 8,343,603 shares of common stock issuable in connection with the B. Riley Conversion, based on the outstanding principal amount and accrued interest under the B. Riley Convertible Note as of March 31, 2020 and the public offering price of \$0.75 per share.
+Assuming B. Riley Principal Investments, LLC remains an affiliate of us following the 90-day lock-up period, the shares issuable to B. Riley Principal Investments, LLC in connection with the B. Riley Conversion will be subject to volume and other limitations pursuant to Rule 144 under the Securities Act.
+Approximately 14.3 million shares of common stock, including the shares issuable in the B. Riley Conversion based on the public offering price of \$0.75 per share, and the principal amount and accrued interest outstanding under the B. Riley Convertible Note, will become available for sale in the public market beginning 90 days following the completion of this offering upon the scheduled expiration of the lock-up agreements between our director, executive officers and certain of our stockholders and the underwriters for this offering, subject to volume and other limitations pursuant to Rule 144 under the Securities Act.
 Oppenheimer & Co.
 Inc. and Lake Street Capital Markets, LLC may jointly release these stockholders from their lock-up agreements with the underwriters at any time and without notice, which would allow for earlier sales of shares in the public market.